Flutamin (Flutamide)

 • shortness of breath

-• slow healing cuts or infection
+• slow healing cuts or infections

 Important Warnings